FoundersCard is a membership organization for entrepreneurs that offers industry discounts and benefits.

 Yearly costs are too high

 A reasonable perspective and one that I can't argue for most people.
-However, this card isn't created for most and it is geared for business professionals and entrepreneurs who are already spending a considerable amount of money on business expenses and travel costs.
+However, this card isn't created for most and it is geared for business professionals and entrepreneurs who are already spending a considerable amount of money on lifestyle and business expenses or travel costs.

-Depending on your needs and budget, the FoundersCard's target demographic should be able to make back their initial yearly fee in savings and start banking cash after taking advantage of just 1 or 2 of the long list of perks.
-If you don't see perks that you'd utilize from the membership preview page then I would not recommend signing up.
+Depending on your needs and budget, FoundersCard's target demographic should be able to make back their initial yearly fee in savings and start banking cash after taking advantage of just 1 or 2 of the long list of perks.
+If you don't see perks that you'd utilize from the membership preview page (available for viewing after applying here) then I would simply not recommend signing up.